Guldana2007/point-inside-circle-nn/README.md

 Point Inside Circle Neural Network
+1. Introduction

-This project demonstrates how a simple neural network (Multi-Layer Perceptron) can classify whether a point (x, y) lies inside a circle of radius 5 centered at (0, 0).
+This project demonstrates the development and training of a simple feed-forward neural network (Multi-Layer Perceptron) designed to determine whether a point with coordinates (x, y) lies inside a circle of radius 5 centered at (0, 0).

-The mathematical condition for a point to be inside the circle is:
+A point belongs to the circle if the following condition is satisfied:

-𝑥
-2
-+
-𝑦
-2
-≤
-25
+x² + y² ≤ 25

-x
-2
-+y
-2
-≤25
+The model is trained on synthetically generated data and evaluated on a separate test set.
+A helper function is also provided to classify individual points manually.

-Project Description
+2. Dataset Description

-The workflow includes the following steps:

-Random points are generated within the range [-6, 6] × [-6, 6].
+A dataset of random points is generated within the square interval:

+x ∈ [-6, 6]
+y ∈ [-6, 6]

-Each point is labeled as:
+Each point is assigned a binary label based on its position:

-1 — if the point is inside the circle
+1 — the point lies inside the circle

-0 — if it is outside
+0 — the point lies outside

-A neural network is built and trained to learn this classification boundary.

-The model is evaluated on unseen test data.

-A helper function is provided for manual point classification.
+The dataset is then split into training and testing subsets using a standard 80/20 ratio.

-Model Architecture
+3. Neural Network Architecture

-A simple feed-forward neural network is used:
+The model architecture consists of the following layers:

-Input layer: 2 features (x, y)
+Input layer: 2 numerical features (x, y)

-Hidden layer: 16 neurons, ReLU activation
+Hidden layer 1: 16 neurons, ReLU activation

-Hidden layer: 16 neurons, ReLU activation
+Hidden layer 2: 16 neurons, ReLU activation

 Output layer: 1 neuron, Sigmoid activation

-ReLU is used in hidden layers because it works well for nonlinear boundaries and avoids vanishing gradients.
+ReLU activation is used in the hidden layers due to its effectiveness for nonlinear problems and its resistance to the vanishing gradient issue.
-Sigmoid is used in the output layer to produce a probability value between 0 and 1.
+Sigmoid activation is selected for the output layer because the task is a binary classification problem.

-Training Algorithm (Backpropagation)
+4. Training Methodology

 Training is performed using the Backpropagation algorithm.

-Forward pass:
-Each layer computes a weighted sum followed by an activation function.

-Error calculation:

-𝑒
-𝑟
-𝑟
-𝑜
-𝑟
-=
-𝑒
-𝑥
-𝑝
-𝑒
-𝑐
-𝑡
-𝑒
-𝑑
-−
-𝑝
-𝑟
-𝑒
-𝑑
-𝑖
-𝑐
-𝑡
-𝑒
-𝑑
-error=expected−predicted

-Delta computation:

-𝛿
-=
-𝑒
-𝑟
-𝑟
-𝑜
-𝑟
-⋅
-𝑓
-′
-(
-𝑜
-𝑢
-𝑡
-)
-δ=error⋅f
-′
-(out)

-where
-𝑓
-′
-f
-′
- is the derivative of the activation function.

-Weight update rule:

-𝑤
-𝑛
-𝑒
-𝑤
-=
-𝑤
-𝑜
-𝑙
-𝑑
-+
-𝜂
-⋅
-𝛿
-⋅
-𝑖
-𝑛
-𝑝
-𝑢
-𝑡
-w
-new
-	​

-=w
-old
-	​

-+η⋅δ⋅input

-TensorFlow automatically handles all computations during training using model.fit().

-Project Files

-circle_classifier.py — main Python script

-circle_classifier.ipynb — explanatory Jupyter Notebook with theory and visualizations

-(Optional) You may include a requirements.txt file to install dependencies easily.

-How to Run

-Install dependencies:
+Key steps include:

+4.1 Forward Pass

+Each layer computes a weighted sum of inputs followed by the application of an activation function.

+4.2 Error Calculation

+The model's prediction is compared to the expected label to compute the error.

+4.3 Delta Computation

+The delta value for each neuron is determined as the product of the error and the derivative of the activation function.

+4.4 Weight Update

+Weights are updated according to the rule:

+w_new = w_old + η × δ × input

+where η is the learning rate.
+TensorFlow handles all internal gradient computations automatically through the model.fit() procedure.

+5. Project Files

+circle_classifier.py — main Python implementation

+circle_classifier.ipynb — Jupyter Notebook with explanations and visualizations

+(Optional) requirements.txt — dependency list

+6. Execution Instructions

+To install dependencies:

 pip install -r requirements.txt

-Run the script:
+To run the Python script:

 python circle_classifier.py

-Or open the notebook:
+To open the Jupyter Notebook:

 jupyter notebook

-Example Output
+7. Example Results

-A correctly trained model should classify points like:
+The trained model demonstrates high classification accuracy.
+Typical outputs include:

-Point (1.00, 1.00) -> inside
+Point (1.00, 1.00) -> inside the circle
-Point (6.00, 0.00) -> outside
+Point (6.00, 0.00) -> outside the circle

-Purpose
+8. Purpose of the Project

-This project was created for educational purposes to illustrate basic concepts of neural networks, activation functions, and the Backpropagation training algorithm.
+This project is intended for educational use and demonstrates fundamental concepts of neural networks, activation functions, and the Backpropagation learning algorithm.